SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Define_New_API.md

    *Creating an API in DataMiner 10.3.6*

    > [!NOTE]
-   > - The button will be shown in the UI when the the system does support user-defined API (DataMiner 10.3.6.0 onwards) and when the system has an active Indexing Engine.
+   > - The button will be shown in the UI when the system supports user-defined API (DataMiner 10.3.6.0 onwards) and when the system has an active Indexing Engine.
    > - The user must at least have the permission to read API definitions.
 It is recommended that the user should have all user-defined API permissions.
 This can be configured in *System Center* > *Users/Groups*  in Permissions *Modules* > *User-Defined APIs*.
    > - In DataMiner 10.3.5, the UI is only available if the soft-launch option *UserDefinableAPI* is set to true.
 See [soft-launch options](xref:SoftLaunchOptions).